 Syllabus outline

-Fundamentals of environmental chemistry encompasses studying the chemical processes occurring in the environment and their impact on the natural world.
-It also introduces the scope and significance of this field, emphasizing its pivotal role in addressing environmental issues.
-In addition, understanding the concept of environmental pollution and its far-reaching consequences is a fundamental starting point.
+Fundamentals of environmental chemistry encompass the study of chemical processes occurring in the environment and their impact on the natural world.
+It also introduces the scope and significance of this field, emphasising its pivotal role in addressing environmental issues.
+In addition, understanding environmental pollution and its far-reaching consequences is a fundamental starting point.
 It includes introductory comments on the following sub-topics:

 1. The term bioavailability refers to: